Cost-Aware Learning: Experimental Details and Ablations

 \subsection{Computational Requirements}

 All experiments were conducted using the hardware configurations standard to the Verl framework.
-The training durations are as follows: \begin{itemize} \item \textbf{GRPO:} Approximately 24 hours (1 day). \item \textbf{GRPO + ZVF:} Approximately 36 hours (1.5 days). \item \textbf{Scale RL: } Approximately 36 hours (1.5 days). \end{itemize} For the Qwen3-8B experiments, we used $8$ NVIDIA H100 GPUs per training run.
+The training and evaluation durations are as follows: \begin{itemize} \item \textbf{GRPO:} Approximately 48 hours. \item \textbf{GRPO + ZVF:} Approximately 72 hours. \item \textbf{Scale RL: } Approximately 72 hours. \end{itemize} For the Qwen3-4B experiments, we used $8$ NVIDIA H100 GPUs per training run.
+The training runs required around $2$ days each.

+For the Qwen3-8B experiments, we used $8$ NVIDIA H100 GPUs per training run.
 The training runs required around $5$ days each.